Read Willard Van Orman Quine with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of Quine most influenced?

-The central claim is this: Analytic Philosophy Quine’s work, particularly his critique of the analytic-synthetic distinction, had a profound impact on analytic philosophy.
+In plain terms: Analytic Philosophy Quine’s work, particularly his critique of the analytic-synthetic distinction, had a profound impact on analytic philosophy.

 As a central figure in analytic philosophy himself, Quine’s work continues to be debated and studied within this tradition.
 His critique of the analytic-synthetic distinction is a cornerstone of contemporary discussions about knowledge and meaning.